SirGarhi/garhis-grotto-foundry/docs/character_paths/Tiko.md

 ## Tier 3
 ### Aether Trap
-You have devised an aether trap to allow for the containement and directed release of aether.
+You have devised an aether trap to allow for the containment and directed release of aether.
 * The trap has a capacity of 20 charges.
 * The trap passively absorbs aether from everything around it at a slow rate.
 * At the end of a Long Rest, the trap gains 1d8 + 4 charges.